indika/blog/_posts/2013-10-25-cooking-with-chef.md

-And use this key to encrypt the data bag.
+So use this key to encrypt the data bag.

 {% highlight bash %}